Munnopsidae

 The family Munnopsidae is a family of asellote isopoda which is one of the most speciose and frequently collected of the known isopod families.
-As currently structured it consists of nine subfamilies, 42 genera and about 320 species.
+As currently structured it consists of nine subfamilies, 44 genera and about 364 species.
 The Munnopsidae is frequently the most abundant and diverse isopod family in benthic deep−sea communities and also has a wide distribution in cold waters.

+Bathyopsurus nybelini, a member of this family, has been known to consume Sargassum that has fallen to the seabed.

 Genera within the family Munnopsidae

 The following genera are listed for the Munnopsidae: